deepaknairrpf/personal-key-value-store/README.md

 `FileMeta` objects maintains predominantly three datastructures:

-    1. The key-seek pos `dict` which maps the seek positions of all the keys to the corresponding value objects.
+    1. The key-seek pos dict which maps the seek positions of all the keys to the corresponding value objects.
-    This enables the `DataStore` to easily read the value object from the corresponding seek position.
+    This enables the DataStore to easily read the value object from the corresponding seek position.

-    2. A free slot list which consists of discontinuos slots present in the value store as a result of deletion.
+    2. A free slot list which consists of discontinuous slots present in the value store as a result of deletions.

     3. A min-heap which consists of expiry times of all keys whose TTL was specified during creation.